AlanLuu/lox-go/doc/os.md

 - `os.userConfigDir()`, which returns the path of the directory to be used for storing user-specific configuration data as a string
 - `os.userHomeDir()`, which returns the path of the user's home directory as a string
 - `os.username()`, which returns the username of the user running the current process as a string
+    - On Windows, if the username contains backslashes, this method only returns the part of the username after the last backslash
+- `os.usernameFull()`, which returns the username of the user running the current process as a string
+    - On Windows, this method always returns the full username
 - `os.wait()`, which waits for a child process to complete and returns a list containing the pid of the completed child process as an integer and a wait status object with various methods that are used to obtain information regarding the completed child process, which are documented [here](./waitstatus.md)
     - This method does not work on Windows and throws an error if called on there
 - `os.whoami()`, which invokes the `whoami` executable located at `C:\Windows\System32\whoami.exe` on Windows and `/bin/whoami` on Unix and returns a string that contains the standard output of that executable with all trailing newline characters and spaces removed